WeirdConstructor/WLambda/README.md

 Here are some of its properties:

 - Simple but unique syntax.
-For a reference look at the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference) and the [parser](https://docs.rs/wlambda/newest/wlambda/parser/index.html).
+For a reference look at the [WLambda Language Reference](https://docs.rs/wlambda/newest/wlambda/prelude/index.html#wlambda-reference).
 - Easily embeddable into Rust programs due to a simple API.
 - The language is about getting things done quickly, so performance is not a main priority.
   Current performance is roughly in the ball park of (C)Python or Perl, which means the language is quite possibly too slow where speed is the focus, but fast enough if you do any heavy lifting in Rust.
+- Main data structures are Vectors and Maps.
+- Builtin data structure pattern matchers and selectors which lead to a very powerful `match` operation.
 - No garbage collector.
 Memory and resource management relies only on reference counting and RAII.
   You can create your own drop functions.
 - Preserving Rust safety by not using `unsafe`.
-- Main data structures are Lists and Maps.
+- WLambda makes no guarantees that it will not panic and crash your application if bad code is executed.
+More hardening is required for running untrusted code on the application side (resource limits (ram/cpu), catching panic unwinding, limit file system access, ...).
-- No exceptions, except panics.
+- No exceptions, except WLambda level panics.
 Error handling is accomplished by a specialized data type.
 It can be thought of as dynamic counterpart of Rust's Result type.
 - Prototyped object orientation.
 - Easy maintenance and hackability of the implementation.
 - Custom user data implementation using [VValUserData](https://docs.rs/wlambda/newest/wlambda/vval/trait.VValUserData.html).